Fagear/Beta10Pin/README.md

 - Trying to record on a write-protected tape
 - "**Camera**" switch was moved from "***Remote***" position and adapter lost control over the VTR
 - VTR or tape malfunction

 If battery level gets too low, adapter makes a short blink of the tally light once a second.

+### Direct mode

+If the VTR does not have a serial link (or the link has failed for any reason) adapter senses it and falls back into "direct" control mode.
+In this mode adapter operates more or less like **CMA-1010**.

+The only control mechanism in this mode is "pause" wire in the 10-pin connector (pin 6) with no feedback from a VTR to a camera.
+No monitoring of the VTR state is available in this mode.

+With every press of record button on the camera adapter will toggle "pause" signal to the VTR and tally light on the camera.
+If VTR was in "**paused recording**" mode it will go into "**recording**" mode, if VTR was in "**recording**" mode it will go into "**paused recording**" mode.
+If there was no tape in the VTR or recording mode was not armed probably nothing will happen on the VTR side (while tally light could still light up) leading to loss of video material.

+If adapter senses that VTR switched into playback mode, firmware will toggle "**recording**" mode to "**paused recording**" and turn off tally light.

+"RR" button on the camera will have no effect on the VTR, no "**record review**" functionality is available in this mode.

+If camera is switched into "*power save*" mode or gets disconnected, the adapter goes into "**paused recording**" mode and turns off tally light on the camera.

+If battery level gets too low, adapter makes a short blink of the tally light once a second.